What Is The Difference Between Fasting And Caloric Restriction?

 The phenomenon of resistance depends not only upon hyperinsulinemia, but also upon the persistence of those elevated levels.
 The intermittent nature of fasting helps to prevent the development of insulin resistance.
 Keeping insulin levels low for extended periods of time prevents the resistance.

 Studies have directly compared daily caloric restriction with intermittent fasting, while keeping weekly calorie intake similar.
-A 30% fat, Mediterranean style diet with constant daily caloric restriction was compared to the same diet with severe restriction of calories on two days of the week.
+A 30% fat, Mediterranean-style, diet with constant daily caloric restriction was compared to the same diet with severe restriction of calories on two days of the week.

-Over six months, weight and body fat loss did not differ.
+Over six months, weight and body-fat loss did not differ.
 But there were important hormonal differences between the two strategies.
-Insulin levels, the key driver of insulin resistance and obesity in the longer term, was initially reduced on a calorie restriction but soon plateaued.
+Insulin levels, the key driver of insulin resistance and obesity in the longer term, was initially reduced with calorie restriction but soon plateaued.
 However, during intermittent fasting, insulin levels continued to drop significantly.
 This leads to improved insulin sensitivity with fasting only, despite similar total caloric intake.
 Since type 2 diabetes is a disease of hyperinsulinemia and insulin resistance, the intermittent fasting strategy will succeed where caloric restriction will not.
 It is the intermittency of the diet that makes it effective.

 Recently, a second trial directly compared zero-calorie alternate-day fasting and daily caloric restriction in obese adults.
-The Caloric Reduction as Primary (CRaP) strategy was designed to subtract 400 calories per day from the estimated energy requirements of participants.
+The Caloric Reduction as a Primary (CRaP) strategy was designed to subtract 400 calories per day from the estimated energy requirements of participants.
 The ADF group ate normally on eating days, but ate zero calories every other day.
 The study lasted 24 weeks.

 The other big concern is that fasting will ‘burn muscle’.
-Some opponents claim (without any evidence) that you lost 1/4 pound of muscle for every single day of fasting you do.
+Some opponents claim (without any evidence) that you lose 1/4 pound of muscle for every single day of fasting that you do.
 Considering I fast at least 2 days a week, and have done so for years, I estimate my muscle percentage should be just about 0%, and I shouldn’t even have enough muscle to type these words.
 Funny how that didn’t happen.
 But anyway, what happened in that study?
 The CRaP group lost statistically significant amounts of lean mass, but not the IF group.
 Yes, there is LESS lean muscle loss.
-Maybe it has to do with all the growth hormone and nor adrenalin being pumped out.
+Maybe it has to do with all the growth hormone and noradrenalin being pumped out.

 Fasting has been used throughout human history as a tremendously effective method of controlling obesity.
 By contrast, the portion control strategy of daily caloric restriction has only been recommended for the last 50 years with stunning failure.
 Yet, conventional advice to reduce a few calories every day persists and fasting is continually belittled as an outdated, dangerous practice akin to blood-letting and voodoo.
-The study reports that “Importantly, ADF was not associated with an increased risk for weight regain”.
-Holy S***.
-That’s the Holy Grail, Man!
+The study reports that, “Importantly, ADF was not associated with an increased risk for weight regain.”
+Holy s***.
+That’s the Holy Grail, man!
 The whole problem is obesity and The Biggest Loser is WEIGHT REGAIN, not initial weight loss.

 Weight regain differed during fasting vs CRaP.
-The fasting group tended to regain lean mass and continue to lose fat, while CRaP group gained both fat and lean mass.
+The fasting group tended to regain lean mass and continue to lose fat, while the CRaP group gained both fat and lean mass.
 Part of the issue was that the fasting group reported that they often continued to fast even after the study was done.
 Of course!
-It is easier than they though, with better results.
+It is easier than they thought, with better results.
 Only an idiot would stop.
 One of the very fascinating things is that ghrelin (the hunger hormone) goes up with CRaP but does NOT during fasting.
 We’ve known forever that dieting makes you hungrier.
 It’s not a matter of willpower — it’s a hormonal fact of life — the ghrelin goes up and you are hungrier.
 However, fasting does not increase hunger.
 Fascinating.
 No wonder it’s easier to keep the weight off!
 You’re less hungry.

 Calorie restriction diets ignore the biological principle of homeostasis — the body’s ability to adapt to changing environments.
 Your eyes adjust whether you are in a dark room or bright sunlight.
 Your ears adjust if you are in a loud airport or a quiet house.

 The same applies to weight loss.
 Your body adapts to a constant diet by slowing metabolism.
 Successful dieting requires an intermittent strategy, not a constant one.
-Restricting some foods all the time (portion control) differs from restricting all foods someof the time (intermittent fasting).
+Restricting some foods all the time (portion control) differs from restricting all foods some of the time (intermittent fasting).
 This is the crucial difference between failure and success.

-So here’s your choices:
+So here are your choices:

-- Intermittent Fasting: More weight loss, more lean mass gain, more visceral fat loss, less hunger, been used throughout human history, lower insulin, less insulin resistance.
+- Intermittent Fasting: more weight loss, more lean mass gain, more visceral fat loss, less hunger, been used throughout human history, lower insulin, less insulin resistance.